AnitPaul112/MiniVSFS/README.md

 ## Error Handling
 Both programs print errors to `stderr` and exit with a non-zero code if any operation fails (e.g., out of memory, no free inode, file too large, etc.).

-## License
-This project is for educational use.
-See your course or assignment guidelines for permitted usage.